 Currently, there is only one Master of Civil Engineering program in the U.S. that is ABET-accredited, and while our BSCE program is ABET-accredited, our MCE program is not.
 Our Master of Civil Engineering program was designed by the same full-time faculty who designed and teach in the ABET-accredited Norwich University BSCE.
 There are numerous high-quality graduate programs available today that do not bear the ABET accreditation.

 At Norwich University we are proud of our online Master of Civil Engineering program and the relevant curriculum that offers in-demand skills for today’s public and private sector civil engineering leaders.
 Our students and alumni can be found in some of the top construction management, civil engineering, and consulting firms across the world.

 If you have any additional questions about ABET accreditation and the MCE program, please feel free to contact an admissions advisor.

 Yes, the civil engineering program is designed to complement your day-to-day work schedule

 The program’s six courses (each six credits) take approximately 18 months to complete.
-In some cases, students may be required to take a prerequisite course.
+In some cases, students may be required to take a fundamentals course.
 Depending on when you start the program, you can expect your degree to be conferred in 18-24 months.

 Students are strongly encouraged to utilize programs that run Microsoft software.
 They will also need use of a scanner, and the programs Autodesk, Adobe Acrobat, and Skype.
 Some courses will also require specific software.
 Upon acceptance, students will be provided list of required hardware and software programs.